 Gut reactions are important to gather but a lot of times it takes time to digest a new mark or identity cues.
 It’s best to let the team involved mull it over over the course of a week, then regroup.

 8. DON’T forget the roll out.

 Rebranding is exciting – this is a whole new you after all!
 It is common to roll out a rebrand around an event so make sure to take that into account and drum up some excitement in anticipation.

 Keep in mind that an internal rollout often comes before a public rollout.
 Your employees need to be comfortable with the rebrand and should be able to speak intelligently about it before it goes public.

-Once you’ve nailed down the specifics of your rebrand, outline the benchmarks you’d like to reach and the metrics you’d like to focus on.
+Once you’ve nailed down the specifics of your rebrand, perform some preliminary benchmarking to measure the outcome and success of the rebrand:

 - Profit Margins

 - Sentiment score